-10. The US Mint
+10. Visit The US Mint

 Have you ever wondered how coins are made?
-Well you can do just that by visiting the US Mint.
+Well, you can do just that by visiting the US Mint.
 It was opened back in 1863 to turn the findings of the Gold Rush into coins for the entire country.

 Their ticket window opens up at 7AM and you can only get tickets for the same day.
 There are six tours a day at 8, 9:30, 11, 12:30, 2, and 3:30.
 You can get directions to the US Mint on the map here.

 Each coin that’s made here is stamped with a “D” for Denver.
 They can produce up to 50 million coins a day here!
-A visit here is definitely one of the most unique Denver attractions.
+A visit here is definitely one of the most unique Denver tourist attractions.

-11. Elitch Gardens Theme Park
+11. Visit the Elitch Gardens Theme Park

 One of the most fun places to visit in Denver is Elitch Gardens.
 It’s actually two awesome parks rolled into one, with a theme park on one side and a water park on the other.

 It’s one of the most popular Denver attractions and a great place to spend the day.
 With roller coasters, water slides, drive-in movies, free concerts, and amazing fireworks displays, there’s plenty to see and do here.

 Elitch Gardens is open from mid-April to early November.
 The theme park opening hours vary depending on the time of year and the day of the week, so be sure to check before planning your trip there.

 Buying your tickets online is much cheaper than getting them at the gate.
-You can get them for $40 as opposed to $60 by purchasing online.
+You can get them for $45 as opposed to $60 by purchasing online.
 You can find Elitch Gardens on the map and get directions here.

-12. History Colorado Center
+12. Visit the History Colorado Center

 If you’re interested in learning more about the state of Colorado, then be sure to add a trip to the History Colorado Center to your list of things to do in downtown Denver.